fpryor33/ConleyDynamics.jl/misc/joss/paper.md

 special functions for simplicial and cubical complexes have been implemented as well.

-In the years since Forman introduced combinatorial vector fields, they have found numerous applications in areas such as visualization and mesh compression, graph braid groups, homology computation, astronomy, the study of Cech and Delaunay complexes, and many others.
+Since they were first introduced by Forman, combinatorial vector fields have found numerous applications in areas such as visualization and mesh compression, graph braid groups, homology computation, astronomy, the study of Cech and Delaunay complexes, and many others.
 See [@batko:etal:20a] for detailed references.
 Despite these applications, there is no general purpose